Skip to main content

 Postnasal drip is one of the most common causes of chronic cough.
 If you’re coughing and also have nasal congestion, dripping mucus in your throat, or the need to frequently clear your throat, you may have postnasal drip.

-Postnasal drip can be ongoing and quite disruptive, leaving many to look for a treatment that will stop the postnasal drip immediately.
-Let’s take a closer look at what causes postnasal drip, common symptoms, and the best medications and ways to treat it and stop the symptoms.
+Postnasal drip can be ongoing and quite disruptive, leaving many people asking: How do I stop postnasal drip?
+Let’s take a closer look at what causes postnasal drip, common symptoms, and the best medications and home remedies to treat it.

 • Feeling of needing to clear the throat often